This is our review of the best harness for puppies in the UK for 2022.

 What to Look for When Choosing a Puppy Harness

-Puppies need a good puppy harness that is solid and durable; the primary material is usually durable nylon or a breathable mesh; having something that is chew resistant is perfect for pups.
+Puppies need a solid and durable harness; the primary material is usually durable nylon or a breathable mesh; having something chew-resistant is perfect for pups.

-One of the benefits of the best puppy harnesses is that it doesn’t put pressure on the neck area, so it’s essential the harness distributes weight across the body and this is more comfortable for your pooch if these areas are padded to prevent rubbing.
-If you enjoy an easy walk, it’s a good idea to choose a lightweight harness.
+One of the benefits of the best puppy harnesses is that it doesn’t put pressure on the neck area, so the harness must distribute weight across the body.

 How to Put on a Pup Harness Correctly

 Once again, make sure it’s not too tight or too loose.
-Most hiking and specialist harnesses go over the head, so if you plan to go exploring with your pooch or intend to buy them a doggie life jacket in the future, an overhead harness will get them familiar with this type of restraint.
+Most hiking and specialist harnesses go over the head, so if you plan to go exploring with your pooch or buy them a doggie life jacket in the future, an overhead harness will familiarise them with this type of restraint.

 Some of the best dog harnesses for puppies are a step in style as they don’t have to go over the head.